On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Introduction

-To answer the questions above, the strategy and results in the present paper are three folds.
+To answer the above questions, the strategy and results in the present paper are three folds.
 First, we will show the local well-posedness of strong solutions to the C-S model with general communication weight (which could be singular).
 In this case, collisions may occur in finite time if the communication is not singular enough near the origin.
 And so far, we do not know how to properly restart the evolution of the system after a collision.
-Therefore we can only prove the unique solution exists before the first collision time (see Theorem \ref{local} in Section \ref{sec:3} for details).
+Therefore we can only prove the unique solution exists before the first collision time.
+See Theorem \ref{local} and Remark \ref{remark-2} for details.

-Second, we will show the collision-avoidance with probability one when the order of singularity is high enough, thus the global well-posedness of strong solutions follows immediately (see Theorem \ref{coll-avoid} in Section \ref{sec:4} for details).
+Second, we will show the collision-avoidance with probability one when the order of singularity is high enough (Theorem \ref{coll-avoid} and Remark \ref{remark-3}), thus the global well-posedness of strong solutions follows immediately .